 The Humane Society Veterinary Medical Association-Rural Area Veterinary Services program (HSVMA-RAVS) is a non-profit veterinary outreach program combining community service and veterinary education to bring free veterinary services to underserved rural communities where poverty and geographic isolation make regular veterinary care inaccessible.

-In 2012, the program's six staff members and more than 400 volunteers provided veterinary care for animals in over 40 communities where no other animal services exist, including communities on Native American reservations throughout the United States, remote villages in Latin America and around the world.
+In 2015, the program's six staff members and more than 350 volunteers provided veterinary care for animals in communities where no other animal services exist, from Native American reservations throughout the United States to remote villages in Latin America and around the world.

 This website is primarily intended to provide information to prospective RAVS volunteers.
 If you would like to learn more about other HSVMA membership and programs please visit us at www.hsvma.org